jimkou/MovieFlix2020_E16064_Kourlos_Dimitris/README.md

 - Delete a comment
     - Navigate to http://localhost:5000/delete_comment
     - if you are a simple User:
-        * Type movie title you want to delete your comment from
+        * Type movie title and year you want to delete your comment from
         * Type the comment for deletion
     - If you are Administrator:
         * Type email of user or your email
-        * Type movie title you want to delete your comment from
+        * Type movie title and year you want to delete your comment from
         *  Type the comment for deletion
 - Delete an account
     - Navigate to http://localhost:5000/delete_user